jessvasilenko/GiggleApp/README.md

 # Location_service
 Communication Contract:

 Download the file.
 Open terminal to the directory where the file lives.
-Run pip install geocoder geopy.
-Run 'python location_service.py'.
+Run 'pip3 install geocoder geopy'.
+Run 'python3 location_service.py'.

 How to request data:
 Enter 1 into the terminal if you want to request your current longitude and latitude.
 If you want to enter a specific location name, enter 2 and then enter the name of a valid location (ex: Corvallis, Oregon).